alexanderivanov2424/LLMRLAgent/TASKS.md

 ## LLMRL Agent Implementation

 - [ ] Feed trajectory history back into prompt.
-Agent has memory of full trajctory so far.
+Agent has memory of full trajectory so far.
   - [ ] Produce data on handful of simple domains
     - [ ] MiniGrid Doorkey
     - [ ] MiniGrid Emptyenv
     - [ ] MiniGrid Lavagapenv
   - [ ] Identify alternative prompts, create new config for each
-  - [ ] Test and produce data for all alternative promps on handful of simple domains
+  - [ ] Test and produce data for all alternative prompts on handful of simple domains
     - [ ] MiniGrid Doorkey
     - [ ] MiniGrid Emptyenv
     - [ ] MiniGrid Lavagapenv